sekai-soft/code-launcher/README.md

         * Windows 10 should work as well
     * Tested on macOS Sonoma on Apple Silicon
         * Should work as low as macOS Catalina
+    * Partial Linux support
+        * There is an CLI that can sync VSCode workspaces to the standard user XDG desktop entries folder `~/.local/share/applications`.
+There is no GUI yet.
+        * The following needs to be available: `update-desktop-database` and `notify-send`

 ## Download
 * Windows